 “As Scotland looks to decrease its carbon footprint the Scottish Viking is playing an important role by taking cars and lorries off the road and providing a fast and efficient means to reach the continenet.”

-The full article can be found on the Discover Ferries website and was secured as part of a successful PR campaign carried out by the Holyrood Partnership.
+The full article can be found on the Discover Ferries website and was secured as part of a successful PR campaign carried out by the Holyrood PR.